 Q and A from my Mom Friend Varsity Coach at Boston College…

 Q: Does my child need a tape made to present to coaches?

-  A: It depends really on the level and expectations for the recruit.
-For instance, lots of times Division II and III schools do not have the recruiting budget to travel and see kids far away so they will rely heavily on recruiting from a video tape.
-Division I schools, especially if they are making a scholarship offer to the recruit would perhaps get interested in a recruit from a tape but definitely would need to follow-up with an in person evaluation.
+A: It depends really on the level and expectations of the recruit.
+For instance, lots of times Division II and III schools do not have the recruiting budget to travel and see kids far away so they will rely heavily on recruiting from a videotape.
+Division I schools, especially if they are making a scholarship offer to the recruit would perhaps get interested in a recruit from a tape but definitely would need to follow up with an in-person evaluation.

 Highlight tapes are tough because you don’t get a sense sometimes of the level that the recruit is pulling off these dynamic moves, goals, or saves.
 You also don’t see how the play has developed.
 So for a lot of coaches they like to see say a 1/2 of a game like 40 minutes or so without it be spliced or manipulated.
 If a parent has a decent camera and is a capable videographer then you probably don’t need to pay a company for their video services.

 p.s.
 Related Posts: